Day 8

 ENTRANCE AREA

-The red Russula from week seven was still around.
+The red Russula from Day 7 was still around.

-I found some maturing Stropharia (Fig. 8.4) and saw the Tricholomopsis rutilans on the same mossy log from previous weeks.
+I found some maturing Stropharia from previous weeks and the Tricholomopsis rutilans on the same mossy log from previous weeks.

 BASECAMP AREA